Fly (Jessica song)

-"Fly" is a debut solo single by South Korea-based American singer Jessica featuring Fabolous, taken from her debut extended play With Love, J. It was written by herself, and produced by Eric Fernandez, Karriem Mack.
+"Fly" is a debut solo single by American and South Korean singer Jessica featuring Fabolous, taken from her debut extended play With Love, J. It was written by herself, and produced by Eric Fernandez, Karriem Mack.
 It was released digitally by Coridel Entertainment on May 17, 2016, in conjunction with the release of the extended play.

 The single peaked number four on the South Korean Gaon Digital Chart and has since sold over 259,807 digital copies.
 "Fly" is Jessica's first and only song to chart on the Gaon Digital Chart to date.
 To promote the song and the EP, Jessica embarked on a series of concerts titled "Fan Meeting 2016 Asia Tour" on June 1; the tour took place in Thailand, Taiwan, Japan, and other Asian countries.

 Background and composition

 On September 30, 2014, Jessica announced on her personal Weibo account that she was "forced out" of the group, which was later confirmed by the record label itself.
 Jessica's final song with Girls' Generation is "Divine", which was released as a part of the repackaged version of their first Japanese greatest hits album, The Best.
 On August 6, 2015, S.M.
 Entertainment released an official statement stating that Jessica had officially parted ways with the company.

 In February 2016, Jessica announced that her first solo album would be released under her new agency, Coridel Entertainment.
 In April 2016, representatives announced that Jung would release her first album the following month in May.
 On April 30, Coridel Entertainment released the track list which included the title track "Fly" featuring American rapper Fabolous.
 Jung wrote and composed the song, Musically, "Fly" is a pop dance song driven by piano and some synth elements. composed by Jessica Jung, Karriem Mack, Eric Fernandez, Tatiana Matthews, and Fabolous.